High Court of Australia

-The High Court of Australia is Australia's apex court.
-It exercises original and appellate jurisdiction on matters specified within Australia's Constitution.
+The High Court of Australia is the apex court of the Australian legal system.
+It exercises original and appellate jurisdiction on matters specified in the Constitution of Australia and supplementary legislation.

-The High Court was established following passage of the Judiciary Act 1903.
-It derives its authority from Chapter III of the Australian Constitution, which vests it responsibility for the judicial power of the Commonwealth.
-Important legal instruments pertaining to the High Court include the Judiciary Act 1903 and the High Court of Australia Act 1979.
+The High Court was established following the passage of the Judiciary Act 1903 (Cth).
+Its authority derives from chapter III of the Australian Constitution, which vests it (and other courts the Parliament creates) with the judicial power of the Commonwealth.
+Its internal processes are governed by the High Court of Australia Act 1979 (Cth).

-Its bench is composed of seven justices, including a Chief Justice, currently Susan Kiefel.
-Justices of the High Court are appointed by the Governor-General on the advice of the Prime Minister and are appointed permanently until their mandatory retirement at age 70, unless they retire earlier.
+The court consists of seven justices, including a chief justice, currently Stephen Gageler.
+Justices of the High Court are appointed by the governor-general on the formal advice of the attorney-general following the approval of the prime minister and Cabinet.
+They are appointed permanently until their mandatory retirement at age 70, unless they retire earlier.

-Typically, the court operates by receiving applications for appeal from parties in a process called 'Special leave'.
+Typically, the court operates by receiving applications for appeal from parties in a process called special leave.
 If a party's application is accepted, the court will proceed to a full hearing, usually with oral and written submissions from both parties.
 After conclusion of the hearing, the result is decided by the court.
-The 'special leave' process does not apply in situations where the court elects to exercise its original jurisdiction; however, the court typically delegates its original jurisdiction to Australia's inferior courts.
+The special leave process does not apply in situations where the court elects to exercise its original jurisdiction; however, the court typically delegates its original jurisdiction to Australia's inferior courts.

-The court has resided in Canberra since 1980, following the construction of a purpose-built High Court Building, located in the Parliamentary Triangle and overlooking Lake Burley Griffin.
+The court has resided in Canberra since 1980, following the construction of a purpose-built High Court building, located in the Parliamentary Triangle and overlooking Lake Burley Griffin.

 Sittings of the court previously rotated between state capitals, particularly Melbourne and Sydney, and the court continues to regularly sit outside Canberra.

 Role

 The High Court exercises both original and appellate jurisdiction.

-Sir Owen Dixon said on his swearing in as Chief Justice of Australia:
+Sir Owen Dixon said on his swearing in as Chief Justice of Australia in 1952:

-"The High Court's jurisdiction is divided in its exercise between constitutional and federal cases which loom so largely in the public eye, and the great body of litigation between man and man, or even man and government, which has nothing to do with the Constitution, and which is the principal preoccupation of the court."The broad jurisdiction of the High Court means that it has an important role in Australia's legal system.
+The High Court's jurisdiction is divided in its exercise between constitutional and federal cases which loom so largely in the public eye, and the great body of litigation between man and man, or even man and government, which has nothing to do with the Constitution, and which is the principal preoccupation of the courtThe broad jurisdiction of the High Court means that it has an important role in Australia's legal system.